 Dental implants are typically made of titanium and are similar in shape and size to a natural tooth root.
 The majority of dental implants are made of titanium, this material is more durable and fuses better to bone over time.

 Making the decision to have dental implants placed can be life-changing.
-At Digital Dental Studio, our patients start with a free consultation to talk with Dr. Vishart and Dr. Cifuni.
+At Digital Dental Studio, our patients start with a consultation to talk with Dr. Vishart and Dr. Cifuni.
 We take into account your health, bone quality and bone levels, both important factors that will determine whether you are a good candidate for a dental implant.

 Most patients often choose to preview how transformative dental implants can be with our state of the art digital technology.
 Imagine building your procedure step by step with a 3D scan of your mouth and jaw.
 This roadmap will allow us to make all the right decisions, to ensure you have the best outcome.
 Our goal is to make sure you feel comfortable with the whole process.